whrc/Circumpolar_TEM_aux_scripts/README.md

 Once Stage I is complete, we can proceed to the next scenario.
 For this stage, there is **no need** to re-run the `-pr`, `-eq`, or `-sp` phases.

+HG: Transient doesn't need to be re-run either - unless there is some lingering issues with reasing in the restart files.
+For this first set of simulations, lets try without repeating historical runs.
+The appropriate set of flags to run DVM-DOS-TEM in this configuration is:
+./dvmdostem -l fatal -f /path/to/config/config.js --no-output-cleanup --restart-run  -p 0 -e 0 -s 0 -t 0 -n 76

 Instead, we will use the script below to:

 1. Copy the `restart-tr.nc` file into each batch directory.